vlc/table_builder_io/README.md

 # Table Builder IO

-This tool provides a standard way to read/ clean data extracted from ABS TableBuilder table builder.
+`table_builder_io` defines a minimal API for reading CSVs downloaded from ABS TableBuilder without manual editing of the raw data.

 It serves to avoid/ replace bespoke ways of preparing table builder data e.g.
 - Cleaning the header and footer data manually
 - Trying to be clever with magic arguments to pandas read_csv skipheader and skipfooter that may or may not need to be adjusted every time